bronson/gird/README.md

   * sharness's error is also very wrong: `sharness.sh: eval: line 383: syntax error`
   * this test-results directory is out of hand. is that sharness's fault?
 * make installation easier/better/more explicit

+Non-features:

+* Will not attempt error correction.
+Better to just restore corrupted files from backups.
+* Maybe if rewritten in a real programming language:
+  * Won't attempt to print runtime statistics or decent progress info